andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 In database design, we have natural keys and surrogate keys as options to identify our rows.

 Here we're using a surrogate `integer` type key, we'll call it `id`.
-Our identifier called `public_id` is then generated based on the `id` primary key, for display in an app.
-For that reason we'll store it as `text`.
+We'll call this additinal identifier `public_id`, intended more for humans, and still use the `id` `integer` primary key internally, for example for connecting it to foreign key columns on other tables.

-The `public_id` is meant to be short both to minimize space consumption and speed up data access, but more for ease of use in reading and sharing the value by users.
+The `public_id` is short both to minimize space and speed up access, but more so for ease of use by people to read and share the value.

+With that said, the space target goal here was to be fewer bytes than a 16-byte UUID.

 ## Design Properties
 Here are other properties that are part of the design:

 - A fixed size, 5 characters in length, regardless of the size of the input integer (and within the range of the `integer` data type)
+- Fewer bytes of space than a `uuid` data type
 - An obfuscated value, pseudorandom, not easily guessable.
 While not easily guessable, this is not meant to be "secure."
 - Reversability back into the original integer
 - Only native Postgres capabilities, no extensions, client web app language can be anything as it's within Postgres.